-- (1) All Financial Warranties shall be set and maintained at a level which reflects the actual current cost of fulfilling the requirements of the Reclamation Plan; and for Designated Mining Operations, fulfilling the applicable requirements of the reclamation and Environmental Protection Plans during site closure and reclamation. - (2) Financial Warranty Review the Office or Board may, in its discretion, review any Financial Warranty for adequacy at any time.
+- (1) All Financial Warranties shall be set and maintained at a level which reflects the actual current cost of fulfilling the requirements of the Reclamation Plan. - (2) Financial Warranty Review the Office or Board may, in its discretion, review any Financial Warranty for adequacy at any time.
 In the event the Office or Board determine that the Financial Warranty is insufficient to perform reclamation, the Permittee shall have up to sixty (60) days to post additional Financial Warranty from the date of written notice from the Office or Board of such insufficiency.
 If the Permittee disagrees with the Office Notice to Increase the Financial Warranty, the Office shall schedule the matter for a hearing before the Board.
 The Permittee may be scheduled for a Formal Board Hearing for possible revocation of the permit after sixty (60) days, from the date of notice of any such adjustment, if the amount of any increased Financial Warranty has not been provided. - (3) The Board or Office shall prescribe the amount and duration of Financial Warranties, taking into account the nature, extent, and duration of the proposed mining operation, the magnitude, type and estimated cost of planned reclamation, and the requirements of the Act. - (4) In any single year during the life of the permit, the amount of required Financial Warranties shall not exceed the estimated cost of fully reclaiming all lands to be affected in said year, plus all lands affected in previous permit years and not yet fully reclaimed.
-For the purpose of this Paragraph (4), reclamation costs shall be computed with reference to current reclamation costs.
+For the purpose of this Paragraph (4) Rule, reclamation costs shall be computed with reference to current reclamation costs.
 The amount of the Financial Warranty shall be sufficient to assure the completion of reclamation of affected lands if the Office has to complete such reclamation due to forfeiture.
-Reclamation includes all measures taken to assure the protection of water resources, including costs to cover necessary water quality protection, treatment and monitoring as may be required by Permit, these Rules or the Act. - (5) The Financial Warranty amount shall include an amount equal to five (5%) percent of the amount of the cost of reclamation to defray the administrative costs incurred by the Office in conducting the reclamation.
+Reclamation includes all measures taken to assure the protection of water resources, including costs to cover necessary water quality protection, treatment and monitoring as may be required by Permit, these Rules or the Act. - (5) The Financial Warranty amount shall include an amount equal to five percent (5%) percent of the amount of the cost of reclamation to defray the administrative costs incurred by the Office in conducting the reclamation. - (6) When mining on federal land and the federal land management agency requires that a Financial Warranty be posted with their agency, the amount of Financial Warranty posted with the state shall be the difference between the amount required to be posted by the federal land management agency, and the amount required by the Mined Land Reclamation Board.
+In no event shall the amount of Financial Warranty posted with the state be less than one hundred dollars (\$100)-dollars.
+In addition, the application shall contain a provision that in the event the federal land management agency reduces the

-When mining on federal land and the federal land management agency requires that a Financial Warranty be posted with their agency, the amount of Financial Warranty posted with the state shall be the difference between the amount required to be posted by the federal land management agency, and the amount required by the Mined Land Reclamation Board.
-In no event shall the amount of Financial Warranty posted with the state be less than \$100.
-In addition, the application shall contain a provision that in the event the federal land management agency reduces the Financial Warranty, the Permittee must post an acceptable replacement Warranty with the state prior to any release by the federal land management agency.
+Financial Warranty, the Permittee must post an acceptable replacement Warranty with the state prior to any release by the federal land management agency.
 The replacement Warranty shall be sufficient to cover the cost of reclamation liability unless the state conducts an inspection and concurs with the federal land management agency finding.

-4.2.2 Specific Provisions - 110(1), 110(2), and Non-In Situ Leach Mining 110d Limited Impact Operations
+4.2.2 Specific Provisions - 110 and 110(6) Limited Impact Operations